smn/alexandria/README.markdown

 * Nose
 * Nose-exclude

 Run the tests with `nosetests` from the command line.
 The file `setup.cfg` specifies the default options for nose.
+If you want coverage run `nosetests -c coverage.cfg`, it will generate coverage data for the `alexandria` module and generate an HTML report at `tmp/coverage/index.html`.

 Currently both `django` and `wokkel` are available in the `./lib/` directory.
 Add the directory to your `$PYTHONPATH` to be able to load to modules.